-Once deemed old-fashioned, tabletop and board games are going through a modern resurgence in popularity, as players of all stripes once again pursue the ancient art of face-to-face, participatory gaming.
-In this camp, you will learn the basics of tabletop, board, miniature, and role-playing game (RPG) design.
-Working in small teams, you'll design and develop a prototype of an original game idea and rule set, using cards, dice, boards, and more.
-On the final day of camp, the groups will present their games to the public for feedback.
-Ages 11-17.
+Tabletop and board games are going through a modern resurgence in popularity, as players of all stripes once again pursue the ancient art of face-to-face, participatory gaming.
+In this camp, you will learn the basics of tabletop, board, card, miniature, and role-playing game (RPG) design.
+Working in small teams or by yourself, you'll design and develop a prototype of an original game idea and rule set, using cards, dice, boards, and more.
+On the final day of camp, you’ll present your original game and have a great new addition to your gaming portfolio.

 1197 South Lumpkin Street, Athens, GA 30602

 Day students will check in on Monday morning between 8:00 and 8:30 a.m.
 Some classrooms are located around campus, and students may travel by foot, bus or university vehicle to get to classrooms or other camp activities.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 Day Camp - $400